 Take a look at your “high-yield” savings account.
 Today you’re lucky to see 1% annual percentage yield (APY) on a savings account.
-While that could change in coming months – the Federal Reserve is expected to raise its benchmark rate in 2017 – you’re probably not going to see big changes in savings accounts.
+While that could change in the future – the Federal Reserve announced in March that it would raise its benchmark rate in 2019 and 2020 to a range of 1.50% to 1.75% – you’re probably not going to see big changes in savings accounts.

 Looking for yield

 Even the highest interest savings account isn’t going to offer you much in terms of yield.
 If you want the best chance at getting a little extra, you may need to make some concessions.

 Higher account minimum

 If you are willing to overlook the $0 account minimum, it’s possible to squeeze a little extra yield out of many savings accounts.
 Some banks, like EverBank, offer higher yields – as long as you are willing to put a lot more into the account.

 There are plenty of banks that offer tiered systems.
 Technically, you enjoy a $0 account minimum.
 However, you might not get the best rate unless you keep more money in the account.